Carnegie Mellon University

 The basis for grades will be out of 100 points total for the course, with each individual item grade normalized:

-Missing tests is strongly discouraged.
 Students who miss a test without meeting the below makeup test criteria will be given a score of zero.
 Makeup tests will typically be given at a time convenient to the instructor to avoid the need to schedule multiple sessions due to conflicts (often this means early in the morning).
 Makeup tests may be different than the tests given to the main class, but will be of a similar nature.
 Makeup tests will only be given for the following circumstances:

 In-class dates are firm once announced, and will only be changed in extreme circumstances.
 If you have a conflict for an in-class presentation, it is up to YOU to arrange a swap with another group AND get advance approval from the course staff for that swap once YOU have arranged it.
 If (and only if) you meet one of the above criteria for makeup tests we will permit you to do a makeup portion of your portion of the in-class presentation.
 Your team-mates must still give the full presentation at the scheduled time including covering your slides, and you must still contribute your fair share of slides to the presentation.
 You need only present your slides at the makeup presentation session.
 Students who miss a presentation without meeting the above criteria will be given a zero for that presentation event.
+Set two alarms.
+Have your team-mates call you to make sure you are up.
+Take a bus earlier than the one you usually take.
+Take a flight that gets into PIT airport before 10 AM in case there is a delay.
+It is your responsibility to show up for class events on time.

 For each test you will be permitted and required to bring one 8.5"x11" handwritten notes page that you may consult during the test.
 Your notes page MUST be turned in with the test.
 The page must be in your own handwriting.
 Notes pages in someone else's handwriting, photocopied pages, computer printouts and the like are strictly forbidden and will result in point loss on the test up to and including a zero grade.
 Since each test covers up to 12 lectures, we suggest you divide a page up into six boxes per side and create notes as you go to avoid a last-minute study crunch.
-Calculators are not permitted for tests.
+Calculators and electronic devices are not permitted for tests.

 Late project submissions up to 1 hour late will be penalized 10%.
 After 1 hour late, submissions will be penalized that 10% plus an additional 10% of grade for every 24 hour period or fractional period they are late, but compounded in your favor (i.e., 81% of credit for late 1 hour to 24 hours, 73% 24 hours to 48 hours; 66% 48 hours to 72 hours; using the formula general MAX(0.43, 0.90N+1 ) multiplied by your score on the assignment where N is the rounded-up number of days late, until you have reached 43% of credit possible).
 If one project phase is late, that does not extend subsequent project phase due dates.
 Don't get behind!